liuxinren456852/ugv/README.md

 Note: This is an ongoing project.
 I will update the repo as I make progress.
 You can ask questions by sending an email to me.

 #### Code Folder Descriptions :
++ lib : Hokuyo URG sensor library (C/C++)
-+ navigation : obstacle-avoidance algorithm that runs on Raspberry Pi
++ src/navigation : obstacle-avoidance algorithm runs on R.Pi
-+ driver : arduino code for driving motors and servos
++ src/motorDriver : Arduino code for generating PWMs for motors
 + APM:Rover you can find it [here](https://github.com/diydrones/ardupilot/tree/master/APMrover2)

 #### Part List :